Hearts and Flowers (album)

 Hearts and Flowers is the twelfth studio album by British singer-songwriter Joan Armatrading.
 The album was written, arranged and produced by Armatrading; recorded at Bumpkin Studios, her own studios in the grounds of her home; mixed at The Grey Room in Los Angeles and mastered at Sterling Sound, New York.
 Armatrading began writing the album in 1989 and finished it in April 1990.
 It was released on 4 June 1990 by A&M Records.

 Background

 For this album, Armatrading kept on several of the personnel from her previous release The Shouting Stage.
 Veterans Pino Palladino and Jamie Lane, on bass and drums respectively, continued their long association with her and Manu Katché continued to provide drums and high-hat drums.
-She also invited Graham Dickson to once again do the engineering and kept on Jeremy Pearce to do the artwork for the album's cover.
+She also invited Graham Dickson once again to do the engineering and kept on Jeremy Pearce to do the artwork for the album's cover.
 In a slight departure, Armatrading played keyboards on two of the tracks, something she hadn't done since her early albums Whatever's for Us and Back to the Night.
 The album in general shows a return to some of the themes and musical influences of these first two albums.
 Armatrading's unofficial biographer Sean Mayes notes that the album has "a strong feeling of musical roots … and echoes of her earlier albums, particularly Back to the Night".